Post-industrial mankind represented by a vacuum cleaner coated in iron sand. A mass produced machine coated in a dark but natural layer.

 Homo-sapiens' disregard for warning signs, in essence, threatening our survival.
-In order to stimulate short term gain and trigger precarious satisfaction, this vacuum has swallowed the canary, hidden the alarm system.
-Consumerism pushes onward harvesting materials ad infinitum.
-If we unplug this urge to commodify, the warnings might be read.
+In order to stimulate short term gain and precarious satisfaction this vacuum has swallowed a canary and concealed the alarm system.
+In the meantime consumerism pushes onward harvesting materials ad infinitum.
+If we unplug this urge to commodify the canary can be saved and the warnings might be read.

-Or, will we continue to obfuscate our augury with machinations of commercial artifice?
+Or do we continue to obfuscate our augury with commercial artifice?